PMStander/langflow/.project/core/activeContext.md

 ## Current Work Focus
 The current focus is on implementing the AI Flow Builder Assistant feature for Langflow.
 We have completed Phase 1 (Foundation) by developing the Component Knowledge Base module and setting up the basic service architecture.
 We have also completed Phase 2 (Core Functionality) by implementing the instruction parsing system with LLM integration.
 We are now in Phase 3 (Advanced Features), having implemented the flow construction engine and frontend UI components.
 The next steps are to enhance the clarification system, implement testing, and prepare for Phase 4 (Testing and Refinement).

+## Session Summary (2023-05-21)
+Today we initialized a new session and reviewed the current state of the AI Flow Builder Assistant implementation.
+We confirmed that the core functionality of the AI Assistant feature is complete, with both the backend flow construction engine and frontend UI components implemented.
+The feature now enables users to create flows using natural language instructions, with support for clarification questions and dynamic LLM backend switching.

+We identified that there may be some import errors in the frontend UI components that need to be resolved.
+Additionally, we noted potential networking issues between the frontend (port 3000) and backend (port 7860) components, with ETIMEDOUT errors when trying to connect to 127.0.0.1:7860.
+This networking issue will need to be investigated as it could impact the functionality of the application.

+The next steps are to investigate and resolve the networking issues between frontend and backend, enhance the clarification system with more context and examples, implement end-to-end testing, and address any frontend UI component issues.

 ## Session Summary (2023-05-24)
 Today we initialized a new session and reviewed the current state of the AI Flow Builder Assistant implementation.
 We confirmed that the core functionality of the AI Assistant feature is complete, with both the backend flow construction engine and frontend UI components implemented.
 The feature now enables users to create flows using natural language instructions, with support for clarification questions and dynamic LLM backend switching.